princesatyendra17/cppVigenere/README.md

 # cppVigenere

-This is a small C++ program I am building to work with Vigenere ciphers.
+This is a small C++ program I am building to encrypt and decrypt Vigenere ciphers.

 The following features will be included when finished: